NCIOCPL/cancergov-build-tools/nexus-tools/README.md

 * **download.ps1** - Retrieves the named file from the repository.

 At a high-level, the repository just deals in file uploads and retrievals.
-These scripts just simply the process.
+These scripts just simplify the process.

 **To upload:**
 * Use a PUT request.